Article

 4 hospitals fined for noncompliance

-CMS also has updated its enforcement process to require that hospitals be in full compliance with regulations within 90 days of CMS issuing a CAP request.
+CMS also has updated its enforcement process to require full compliance with hospital pricing transparency regulations within 90 days of CMS issuing a CAP request.
 Previously, hospitals were allowed to propose completion dates.
 CMS will also no longer issue warning notices to hospitals that have not attempted to satisfy requirements; instead, CMS will immediately request that hospitals submit a CAP.

 Leveraging opportunities beyond compliance

 In the face of increased regulatory validation and enforcement, hospitals must prioritize their Price Transparency Rule and No Surprises Act compliance.
-However, forward-looking hospitals can use these requirements not as a regulatory ceiling, but as the foundation for creating better patient engagement and building a long-term, sustainable competitive advantage.
+However, forward-looking hospitals can use these requirements not as a regulatory ceiling, but as the foundation for creating better patient engagement around value based medical care and building a long-term, sustainable competitive advantage.

 Two noteworthy developments illustrate this opportunity: